AnupamKNN/AtliQ-Grands-Hospitality-Analysis/README.md

 # AtliQ Grands Hospitality Analysis - PowerBI

-This project is a part of Cobasics September month resume challenge.
+This project is a part of Codebasics September month resume challenge.

 Link to [Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)